 1966: After switching to a freeform-based progressive rock format at the end of July, WOR-FM in New York City, under the leadership of disc jockey Murray “the K” Kaufman, finally had their first day of broadcast with disc jockeys after the AFTRA union resolved a pay dispute with parent company RKO.
 The freeform format was the first of its kind in New York City radio and other notable jockeys on the station at the time included Scott Muni and William “Rosko” Mercer.

 1966: Mitch Ryder and the Detroit Wheels entered the Billboard Hot 100 with a medley of Shorty Long’s “Devil With a Blue Dress” and Little Richard’s “Good Golly, Miss Molly.”
 The single later became their only top 5 hit on the chart.

 1968: While still a member of the Jeff Beck Group, singer Rod Stewart signed a solo contract with Mercury Records.

-1968: The Beatles recorded “I’m So Tired” and “The Continuing Story of Bungalow Bill” for their self-titled LP known as the “White Album.”
+1968: The Beatles recorded “I’m So Tired” and “The Continuing Story of Bungalow Bill” for their self-titled ninth studio album known as the “White Album.”

 1968: At the same time that the Mamas and the Papas were breaking up, Cass Elliot made her live debut as a solo artist at Caesars Palace in Las Vegas.
 Shortly before her first performance, however, Elliot became ill and was unable to rehearse with her band.
 The shows weren’t canceled, and what initially was planned to be three weeks of shows was over in one night after harsh reviews lead to the cancellation of all remaining performances, after which Elliot returned to Los Angeles.

 1977: Following Peter Gabriel’s departure from Genesis two years earlier, guitarist Steve Hackett announced that he was leaving the band to pursue a solo career.